irisliuhui/python-pro/readme.txt

-this is for learning git.
-git it free software
-distribute source code control tool
+this is iris for learning git. git it free software distribute source code control tool insert one more sentence insert 2nd more sentence